patrickthesailorman/msl-catalog-edge/README.md

 This example uses the [JAX-RS](https://jax-rs-spec.java.net/) framework.

 ## Before starting
-Run the build maven script to generate swagger generated code and install jars on local repository on /server
+Run the build maven script to generate swagger generated code, package local jars and instal on local repository.
+Run this from the `/server` directory
 ```
-mvn -f build.xml clean compile
+mvn -f build-pom.xml install
 ```

 To generate sources from swagger spec